 Many students are initially uneasy about the idea of working in teams because it is often the case that some members of the team end up doing all or most of the work, while others do little or nothing.
 This will not be a problem in this course because of both the peer evaluation process, as well as the importance of the evaluation to a student's grade.
+The procedures for performing peer evaluations are clearly defined on the Peer Evaluation Form available on your lab section's BlackBoard.

-The evaluation process is explained in full detail on the Peer Evaluation Form.
-It will be completed weekly during the semester.
+The evaluation process will be completed weekly during the semester.
 There will be a "check-point" average calculated after the mid-term exam so that any team member not doing well can be advised to increase their effort.
 The final time (the one that actually impacts the grades) will be completed at the end of the semester.
 Each time the evaluation is completed; it should be done in private and kept confidential.
 Do not discuss the evaluation with your team members or complete it in their presence.
 You will submit your peer evaluation form confidentially to your lab instructor at the end of each lab period; fold it in half length wise while completing it and handing it in.

-The Individual Pre-Lab Quiz (10 points each week) are quizzes that cover the reading material upon which the lab is based.
+The Individual Pre-Lab Quizzes are 10-15 point quizzes that cover the reading material upon which the lab is based.
 So, by reviewing relevant reading material in the lab manual and textbook, one can readily prepare for these quizzes.
-These quizzes are generally multiple choice (completed through your Top Hat account on your phone) but may include an occasional short answer essay question.
+These quizzes are generally multiple choice (scantron 815-E) but may include an occasional short answer essay question.
+The pre-lab quizzes are typically completed by individuals at the beginning of the lab period but may occasionally be take home assignments due at the beginning of the lab period.